decentraland/old-documentation/_posts/blockchain-integration/2022-02-17-estates-marketplace-integrations.md

 - Bob add the LAND (1,3) to Estate1.
 The Estate1 has the LANDs: (1,1), (1,2), and (1,3).
 Estate1 fingerprint: hash2 (Fingerprint changed)
 - Bob remove the LAND (1,1) from Estate1.
 The Estate1 has the LANDs: (1,2) and (1,3).
 Estate1 fingerprint: hash3 (Fingerprint changed)
 - Bob put on sale the Estate1.
 The list is created onchain in the Ethereum mainnet with the Estate smart contract address, the Estate id, the price, the expiration date.
-- Alice send a transaction to buy the Estate specifiyng the estate id, the price expected to pay, and **the fingerprint she saw (hash3)**.
+- Alice send a transaction to buy the Estate specifying the estate id, the price expected to pay, and **the fingerprint she saw (hash3)**.
-- Bob detects that someone is trying to buy his Estate1 and send a transaction with higher gas fees than Alice to remove the LANDs (1,2) and (1,3) from Estate1.
+- Bob detects that someone is trying to buy his Estate1 and sends a transaction with higher gas fees than Alice to remove the LANDs (1,2) and (1,3) from Estate1.
 - Bob's transactions is mined first.
 Estate1 has 0 LANDs.
 Estate1 fingerprint: hash4 (Fingerprint changed)
 - Alice's transaction is reverted because the smart contract checked that the fingerprint in the param that Alice sent didn't match with the current Estate1 fingerprint (hash3 != hash4).
 This check prevented Alice to buy a non desired Estate.

 ### Estate Smart Contract Interface

 The Estate's smart contract is compliant with a [fingerprint interface](https://github.com/decentraland/land/blob/master/contracts/estate/EstateStorage.sol#L19).
-In order to check if an order/offer for an estate is still valid or not you can call the _`verifyFingerprint(uint256 estateId, bytes fingerprint)`_ function implemented in the Estate smart contract.
+In order to check if an order/offer for an estate is still valid or not, you can call the _`verifyFingerprint(uint256 estateId, bytes fingerprint)`_ function implemented in the Estate smart contract.
 You can check a working production example [here](https://github.com/decentraland/marketplace-contracts/blob/master/contracts/marketplace/MarketplaceV2.sol#L382)